State senator proposes bill limiting local governments’ power over Airbnb and Vrbo rentals - NewsBreak

 Between June and October 2021, the city’s planning department issued more than 100 violation notices to properties in Virginia Beach.

 “They have not come request either a conditional use permit, or provided their information to us to let them know they are legally operating,” Tajan said.
 “We do get a lot of phone calls once we do send the violations, you know, ‘How can I comply?’
 You know, ‘What do I need to do?’
-It’s 50/50 on what we actually get back in paperwork.”‘An uphill battle’: Labor advocates demand more negotiating rights for Virginia’s workers
+It’s 50/50 on what we actually get back in paperwork.”

 Virginia Beach City Council’s most recent budget allowed for Tajan to hire five new employees strictly to help enforce short-term rental regulations.
 He said several property owners have been taken through the civil penalty process.